 In 2018, Accentus Music released the full recording of Mozart’s string quintets featuring Harald Schoneweg (Cherubini Quartet), which was crowned “Recording of the week” on the BBC (magazine and radio).
 Martin Hoffmeister, the editor at MDR, commented: “(…) for me, the current recording serves as the definitive standard.”

-In 2021, their recording of the Mozart Horn and Clarinet quintets in cooperation with Stephan Katte (horn) and Nicola Jürgensen (clarinet) will be published.
-All their recordings (except Haydn 2008) were realized in cooperation with SWR in Baden-Baden.
+In 2021, the Mozart horn and clarinet quintets were released, with the collaboration of Stephan Katte (natural horn) and Nicola Jürgensen (clarinet).
+All of the ensemble’s recordings (excluding Haydn in 2008) were produced jointly with SWR Baden-Baden.

 The ensemble finds inspiration in collaborating with its colleagues.
 The Klenke Quartet has played alongside Martin Stadtfeld, Matthias Kirschnereit, and the Auryn and Vogler Quartets.
 The ensemble also presents refined and evocative reading concerts with actor Axel Milberg.